StickyTheStick12/TrainSim/readme.md

 - Manages information from track sensors to determine track occupancy.

 ### Trains Script
+- Not a PLC, but part of the simulation part of the project
 - Operates independently and receives necessary data from the simulation.
 - Sends switch requests to SCADA server when departing or arriving.
 - Updates track sensors when arriving or departing.